-John Storms decided to give a special Christmas gift to his co-worker and neighbor last year by paying tribute to his favorite college football team, the Crimson Tide.
+John Storms decided to give a special Christmas gift to his co-worker and neighbor a few years ago by paying tribute to his favorite college football team, the Crimson Tide.

-Every year, the Texas Homeowner syncs Christmas lights to a song making an incredible Christmas lights display in his front yard.
-Each year gets its own unique theme.
-Previous years have been themed around the Disney film Frozen with the classic song, "Let It Go" and the viral hit "Gangnam Style."
+Every year, the Texas homeowner syncs Christmas lights to a song making an incredible Christmas lights display in his front yard.
+Each year is marked with its own unique theme.
+Previous years have been themed around the Disney film Frozen (with the classic song, "Let It Go") and the viral hit "Gangnam Style."

 Rogers says that his annual Christmas light display is made up of 25,000 LED lights.
 While you'd think that would be incredibly pricey, it really isn't.